ASSOCIATION

 ACTIVITIES

-The Association fosters collaboration and knowledge-sharing among its members while supporting their resource mobilisation efforts.
+The Association aims to foster collaboration and knowledge-sharing among future members while also supporting their efforts in resource mobilisation.
 It also secures funding for its own initiatives, including research projects that contribute to transformative justice and peacebuilding.

-While maintaining a reflective and critical perspective, the Association engages in dialogue on strategies and policies of international organisations, states, and other actors.
-It also collaborates with institutions and organisations that share its commitment to justice, equity, and sustainable peace.
+With a reflective and critical perspective, the Association intends to engage in dialogue on the strategies and policies of international organisations, states, and other relevant actors.
+It will also pursue collaboration with institutions and organisations that share its commitment to justice, equity, and sustainable peace.

 INDEPENDENCE